-To help you secure the perfect yacht, we have broken down exactly how long each yacht charter season lasts, the difference between high and low season and what industry insiders mean by ‘shoulder season’, as well as the best places to travel are during different times of the year.
+To help you secure the perfect charter yacht in the perfect place, Elite Traveler breaks down exactly how long each yacht charter season lasts, the difference between high and low season and what industry insiders mean by ‘shoulder season’, as well as the best places to travel are during different times of the year.

 Yacht charter seasons explained

 If you’ve never chartered a yacht before, deciphering the seasons can be tricky.
 There are actually two primary types of ‘season’: winter vs summer, and high vs low.
 Winter/summer seasons each last around six months and refer to both location and time of the year; summer yacht charter season spans from around April/May through October, while the winter season starts in November and runs through April.